Various organisations offer a range of carer workshops and training that look at different aspects of care.

-Carers Together provides workshops in response to carers’ needs and requests.
+Carers Together provide workshops in response to carers’ needs and requests.
 In the past these have included First Aid; Moving and Handling People; Coping with Challenging Behaviour; Living with Dementia; Autism Awareness.
 You can see what training they currently have available through their events calendar here.
 You can also give the team a call and discuss your training needs on 01642 488977 or keep up to date with their training and event opportunities through their Facebook page.

 Darlington Action on Disability (DAD) provides training for carers who wish to become a paid personal assistant.
 You can give them a call on 01325 489999.